microsoft/Pride-flag/README.md

 # A Banner of Pride
 Last year, we open-sourced our Pride flag design representing 40 LGBTQIA+ communities.
-Our latest update reflects almost 50 identities and comes with a new side layout.
+Our latest update reflects almost 50 identities and comes with a new fan-requested side layout.
 Plus, we are [open-sourcing the entire Pride design](https://github.com/microsoft/Pride) and invite you to remix, share and make more Pride.

 Created by the LGBTQIA+ people at Microsoft, this year’s flag design represents almost 50 individual LGBTQIA+ communities—with one powerful graphic that reflects a message of unity, solidarity, and intersectionality.
 It celebrates a community that’s wide, global, and ever-growing.
 We’re making it available here on GitHub for everyone to use, share and build on.
 Because Pride should be open source.